 The tricky thing: Companies don’t have to disclose to consumers these chemical components.

-So basically, the word “fragrance” on a skincare product is just a placeholder.
+The word “fragrance” is just a placeholder.
 And in reality, it could be made up of any amount of ingredients, at any concentration.
-It could hide any number of fragrance chemicals from a group of more than 5000 used in the beauty industry.
+It could hide any number of fragrance chemicals from a group of more than 5,000 used in the beauty industry.

-These are based on the Research Institute for Fragrance Materials (RIFM) – which is made up of toxicologists, pharmacologists, and dermatologists who have no commercial ties to the fragrance industry.
-RIFM publishes its findings and conclusions in a peer-reviewed and accredited scientific journal.
+These are based on the Research Institute for Fragrance Materials (RIFM) – which is made up of toxicologists, pharmacologists and dermatologists who have no commercial ties to the fragrance industry.
+The RIFM publishes their findings and conclusions in a peer-reviewed and accredited scientific journal.

 This is not a perfect solution, but it’s the best solution we have right now.

-Here’s something interesting: Essential oils still must follow rules and regulations.
+Here’s an interesting point: the use of essential oils in skincare is subject to rules and regulations.
 If a company decides to include essential oils in their products, they are required to list every ingredient.
 And there are limits to how much they can use in their formula.

 Why Do Companies Still Use Fragrance, If It’s Risky?